wpilibsuite/frc-docs/source/docs/software/advanced-control/trajectories/troubleshooting.rst

 ---------------------------------
 There are a number of things that can cause your robot to do completely the wrong thing.
 The below checklist covers some common mistakes.

 * My robot doesn't move.

     - Are you actually outputting to your motors?
-    - Is a ``MalformedSplineException`` getting printed to the driver station (if yes, go to the ``MalformedSplineException`` section below.)
+    - Is a ``MalformedSplineException`` getting printed to the driver station?
+If yes, go to the ``MalformedSplineException`` section below.
     - Is your trajectory very short or in the wrong units?
 * My robot swings around to drive the trajectory facing the other direction.

     - Are the start and end headings of your trajectory wrong?
     - Is your robot's gyro getting reset to the wrong heading?
     - :ref:`Do you have the reverse flag set incorrectly? <docs/software/advanced-control/trajectories/trajectory-generation:Creating the trajectory config>`
     - Are your gyro angles clockwise positive?
 If so, you should negate them.
 * My robot just drives in a straight line even though it should turn.

     - Is your gyro set up correctly and returning good data?
     - Are you passing your gyro heading to your odometry object with the correct units?
     - Is your track width correct?
 Is it in the correct units?
 * I get a ``MalformedSplineException`` printout on the driver station and the robot doesn't move.

     - :ref:`Do you have the reverse flag set incorrectly? <docs/software/advanced-control/trajectories/trajectory-generation:Creating the trajectory config>`
     - Do you have two waypoints very close together with approximately opposite headings?
     - Do you have two waypoints with the same (or nearly the same) coordinates?
 * My robot drives way too far.

     - Are your encoder unit conversions set up correctly?
     - Are your encoders connected?
 * My robot mostly does the right thing, but it's a little inaccurate.

     - Go to the next section.